Orchids (Phalaenopsis) are often the first experience an aspiring orchid grower may have with orchid care.

 - Slugs which attack new shoots, leaf and root tips cause considerable damage

 These can usually be removed with a soft cloth and soapy water.
 If you choose to use a commercial pest control product, be sure to follow all label instructions.

 Care Of Orchids After Flowering

 When you purchase or receive your phalaenopsis orchid, it will ideally have a flower or two and quite a few buds waiting to open.
 Phals tend to bloom for a long time, so you can look forward to enjoying blooms for several months.
-When your plant has finished flowering, you may wonder what to do with the remaining stem or spike.
+When your plant has finished flowering, you may wonder what to do with the remaining stem or flower spike.

 There are three schools of thought on the topic of cutting the flower spike:

 - Some people leave the flower spike in place and allow it to eventually fall off naturally.

 - Some cut it back to about four inches (leaving a couple of pairs of flower nodes) thinking this will encourage rebloom sooner.

-- Still, others cut the spike all the way back to the central stem and simply wait until the coming year to enjoy an all-new spike with all-new blossoms.
+- Still, others cut the spike all the way back to the central flower spike and simply wait until the coming year to enjoy an all-new spike with all-new blossoms.